finnhambly/finnhambly.github.io/blog/attractorstates.md

 <iframe src="https://www.metaculus.com/questions/embed/7795/?theme=default" width="100%" height="260"></iframe>
 ~~~

+A 'catastrophe' in these instances refers to an event that kills 10% of the world's population.
+The Metaculus community places a 66% chance of this kind of event taking place this century, with AI (the most severe threat) being involved in ~25% of them.

 Being able to wipe ourselves out this easily is an incredibly new phenomenon; the concept of humanity being rendered extinct by their own discoveries became salient last century with the invention and proliferation of nuclear weapons.
 But, if a nuclear catastrophe kills 10% of the population (which is deemed to be roughly as likely as an AI, biological, or 'other' catastrophe doing the same), the likelihood that it kills 95% of the population is significantly lower:

 ~~~
 <iframe src="https://www.metaculus.com/questions/embed/1585/?theme=default" width="100%" height="260"></iframe>
 ~~~

-All of these probabilities are far too high, and the severity of these risks is much worse than most people account for.
+All of these probabilities are unacceptably high, and the severity of these risks is much worse than most people account for.
 This scenario makes our century uniquely dangerous and, since there's still so much we can do to reduce them, uniquely important.

 #### Non-extinction scenarios
 In The Precipice, Toby Ord uses the term 'existential catastrophe' to describe humanity “getting locked into a bad set of futures".
 Among these bad futures, Ord includes an ‘unrecoverable dystopia’: “a world with civilization intact, but locked into a terrible form, with little or no value”.
 This would be deemed to be an ‘attractor state’ of significantly lower expected value than alternative possible futures, alongside human extinction.